Plain English Breakdown

 - Service-connected disability payments

-- Money given to veterans by the government because of injuries or illnesses that happened during their military service.
+- Money given to veterans because of injuries or illnesses that happened while they were serving in the military.

-- A reduction in property taxes for certain groups, like disabled veterans, based on specific criteria.
+- A reduction in property taxes for certain groups, like disabled veterans, based on their situation.

 Limits and Unknowns

-- The bill does not specify how much money will be saved or lost by excluding service-connected disability payments from household income calculations.
+- It does not specify how much money will be saved or lost by excluding service-connected disability payments from household income calculations.